ukrbublik/react-awesome-query-builder/README.md

 // For Bootstrap widgets only:
 // import {BootstrapConfig} from '@react-awesome-query-builder/bootstrap';

-import '@react-awesome-query-builder/ui/css/styles.css';
+import '@react-awesome-query-builder/antd/css/styles.css';
-import '@react-awesome-query-builder/ui/css/compact_styles.css'; //optional, for more compact styles
+//import '@react-awesome-query-builder/antd/css/compact_styles.css'; //optional, for more compact styles

 // Choose your skin (antd/mui/vanilla):
 const InitialConfig = AntdConfig; // or MuiConfig or BootstrapConfig or BasicConfig